 Because arthritis symptoms mimic those of many other conditions it’s not always easy to diagnose right away.
 Your veterinarian will do a physical examination, often including a neurological assessment to rule out other joint problems.
 They may do a series of blood tests and run x-rays.
 Your dogs age, breed and complete history will be taken into consideration.

 Managing arthritis includes maintaining a healthy weight, staying fit with low impact exercises and managing pain.
 That regimen can make other conditions worse, so it’s important to consult your veterinarian for the right diagnosis before you start any treatment plan.

 Once your dog is diagnosed with arthritis your veterinarian will be able to help you come up with a management plan that’s right for your dog.

 2. Find the Right Balance of Exercise & Rest For Your Dog

-When you exercise your arthritic dog you’re going to need to keep track of how much exercise is too much.
+When it comes to keeping your arthritic dog comfortable you’re going to need to start keeping track of how much exercise is too much.
 After my dog over exerts herself she gets stiff in her hind legs, most notably in the evening.